BibartAlexandru/Dist-Sys-Final/PublicWebServiceApp/README.md

 - Create an account
 - Click on "Catalyst Center Sandbox" > "Launch"
 - After about 1 hour, the instance will be ready and you should receive an email with connection details
-- Download Cisco Secure Client VPN from Cisco's website, or just follow the instructions in the email.
+- Download Cisco Secure Client VPN from Cisco's website or download openconnect.
+Follow the instructions in the email.
 On Arch Linux, you can `
 #### Download procedure on Arch Linux
 ```
 yay -Sy cisco-secure-client